weehowe-z/Simple-Small-C-Compiler/README.md

 not found symbol:p
 Exit
 ```
+##### **Resevered word  handling**
+This is implemented by the flex and yacc, as there are reserved words ,It will generate error during the building of the tree.

 ##### **Break and continue checking**
 Break and continue can only be used in a for-loop.
 A stack is used to maintain if program is inside a for loop, and each time there meets the token will first check the stack.
 For example:
 ```